-- I. The Productivity Enhancement Program (PEP) allows eligible employees to exchange previously accrued personal leave in return for a credit to be applied toward their employee share of NYSHIP premiums on a biweekly basis.
-In no case can the credit available under the program be applied to the employer share of NYSHIP premiums. - II.
-The program will be available for the entire calendar year in 2016.
-The enrollment period for each this year was conducted during the month of December 2015.
+I. The Productivity Enhancement Program (PEP) allows eligible employees to exchange previously accrued personal leave in return for a credit to be applied toward their employee share of NYSHIP premiums on a biweekly basis.
+In no case can the credit available under the program be applied to the employer share of NYSHIP premiums.